When I was a child, I often recited The Lord’s Prayer without an afterthought as to what I was actually uttering.

 The biggest problem with most people’s understanding of this Scripture, however, is that they begin to see the model prayer as the only way to pray, and that simply isn’t true.

 Growing up in a Methodist church, I’ve been in churches before that recite that prayer until its lost all meaning for both them and myself.
-I’ve been in my home, crying on my knees because I couldn’t fathom why my mentor received such clarity and heard the voice of God, and he didn’t communicate that way to me.
+I’ve been in my home, crying on my knees because I couldn’t fathom why my mentor received such clarity and heard the voice of God, and He didn’t communicate that way to me.
 I’ve told people I would pray for them in years past, only to forget their request five minutes later and not remember until it was too late.

 Don’t Pray Like a Hypocrite

-If you are sincerely praying to God, it does not matter if you pray driving down the road, while at work, school, the mall, or even in your home.
+If you are sincerely praying to God, it does not matter if you pray driving down the road, while at work, school, the mall, or in your home.

 What matters is the heart behind your words.
 Don’t pray so that others will say, “there is a great Christian.”
 Pray so that other Christians will know what it means to possess a heart of prayer.
 You don’t always have to pray on your knees, leaning over your bed, dripping in tears.
 But it is dire always to remember the Spirit and reason for your prayers.